cyberbotics/webots/docs/guide/robotino3.md

 #### Robotino 3 Field Summary

-- `bodyExtension` : Extends the robot with new nodes (such as the `Robotino3Platform` for example).
+- `bodySlot` : Extends the robot with new nodes (such as the `Robotino3Platform` for example).
-- `cameraExtension` : Extends the robot with a camera (such as the `Robotino3Webcam` for example).
+- `cameraSlot` : Extends the robot with a camera (such as the `Robotino3Webcam` for example).
-- `topExtension`: Extends the robot with new parts such as lidar.
+- `topSlot`: Extends the robot with new parts such as lidar.
-- `middleExtension`: Extends the robot with new parts such as lidar.
+- `middleSlot`: Extends the robot with new parts such as lidar.
-- `bottomExtension`: Extends the robot with new parts such as lidar.
+- `bottomSlot`: Extends the robot with new parts such as lidar.
 - `InfraredSensorModel`: Defines the infrared sensors used (it should be one of `SharpGP2D120`, `SharpGP2Y0A41SK0F` or `SharpGP2Y0A02YK0F`).